nonplayer/hammercrawl/hc_core_player_2_creation.md

 \*If human, roll 1d4 to determine your actual class:

 1. Cleric
-2. Fighter
+2. Explorer
-3. Magic-User
+3. Fighter
-4. Thief
+4. Magic-User

 **Note:** These tables are for a primarily humanocentric fantasy setting, such as that established in The OG.
 Adjust these as needed for your campaign setting.